Contact image Contact image

 If you have you are experiencing back pain, reach out to our Miami wrongful death accident attorney today.
 Call (305) 444-4407 for a FREE consultation!

-An experienced wrongful death attorney can help the surviving family members recover wrongful death damages, which will lessen the financial burden of a loved one’s death.
-You deserve the maximum compensation possible to cover your expenses and to help you in the future.
-Call Nuñez Law at (786) 882-2038 to schedule your free consultation with a South Florida law firm.
+An experienced wrongful death attorney can help surviving family members recover wrongful death damages, easing the financial burden caused by the loss of a loved one.
+You deserve the maximum compensation available to cover expenses and protect your future.

 • Medical bills